-A big thing that got introduced in Excel 2016 is forecasting, a feature that is predicting the future value.
-That's a new feature that got introduced with a lot of formulas around it.
-And new charts that are real time savers.
+A big thing that got introduced in Excel 2016 is forecasting, a feature that predicts the future value.
+That's a new feature that was introduced with a lot of formulas around it and new charts that are real time savers.

 We are going to go through all of that and see what it has to offer.

-Excel has received a number of new features that were missing in the past versions, these are going to be quite useful and they are going to come quite handy while doing your work.
+Excel has received a number of new features that were missing in previous versions.
+These are going to be quite useful, and they are going to come in quite handy while doing your work.

 Tell me what you want to do?

 This box appears on the menu ribbon next to the "View" section.
-It's a box where you can search a function or a feature, and then based on the terms you used it will direct you to a correct tool that you couldn't find.
+It's a box where you can search for a function or a feature, and then, based on the terms you used, it will direct you to the correct tool that you couldn't find.

-In Excel 2016 you can now create your own forecasts, it is used to predict a future value using linear representation.
-It's good for beginners since it automates a lot of processes like detecting the seasonality cycle.
+In Excel 2016, you can now create your own forecasts.
+It is used to predict a future value using a linear representation.
+It's good for beginners since it automates a lot of processes, like detecting the seasonality cycle.

 - Have two data series that correspond to each other,